wood1149/github-scraper/README.md

 ### nelsonic's [github-scraper](https://github.com/nelsonic/github-scraper)

 The extent to which we will be able to use this tool is TBD, but at the very least we can use it to gather a list of popular GitHub users and their repositories.

-## First Steps

-Before the first check in with our professor, it would be good to have a script that can gather a solid list of users, and scan through their files for some specific keywords.
-This can be very basic regex (find all occurances of the string `"my name is dave"` or maybe something a little more common) simply to prove the funcionality of the tool.

-Assuming we want ot use nelsonic's github-scraper, we will be writing in JavaScript.
-However, if we find the tool's funcionality to be fairly basic, we could perhaps move to Python.